boystrange/FairCheck/README.md

 ### Claim 2

-The *random bit generator* program described in Example 6.3 is contained in the script [`random_bit_generator.pi`](artifact/random_bit_generator.pi) and shown below (in the submitted version of the paper, the `B` process also uses a session endpoint `y` which is omitted in the script so that the program is self
+The *random bit generator* program described in Example 6.3 is defined in the script [`random_bit_generator.pi`](artifact/random_bit_generator.pi) and shown below (in the submitted version of the paper, the `B` process also uses a session endpoint `y` which is omitted in the script so that the program is self